 The market value of assets (MVA) represents a "snap-shot" or "cash-out" value, which provides the principal basis for measuring financial performance from one year to the next.
 However, market values can fluctuate widely with corresponding swings in the marketplace, resulting in volatility in the resulting contributions if the unadjusted market value is used in the valuation process that develops the contributions.
-Therefore, a smoothed, actuarial value is developed for use in this process and for evaluating the Program's ongoing ability to meets its obligations.
+Therefore, a smoothed, actuarial value is developed for use in this process and for evaluating the Program's ongoing ability to meet its obligations.
+The actuarial value of the total MainePERS DB assets are then allocated to each Program.
+This section discloses the market and actuarial values of the MainePERS DB assets both in total and for each Program.